Updated May 5, 2023

 - Splunk helps organizations by reducing MTTR, as all the developers and stakeholders have easy access to log events.
-It reduces costs by eliminating the needs for engaging developers of multiple teams for issues relating to multiple platforms.
+It reduces costs by eliminating the need to engage developers of multiple teams for issues relating to various platforms.
 It also provides an improved security mechanism, as many people cannot access servers.
 Conversely, Tableau is intuitive and straightforward in creating insights, and its drag-and-drop feature makes it extremely handy to use.
 It is also capable of handling quick calculations by providing various shortcuts.
-It provides a huge variety of data connector integration with different databases.
+It provides a wide variety of data connector integration with different databases.

-- As far as initial setup and implementation are concerned, Splunk provides a relatively straightforward setup.
+- As far as initial setup and implementation are concerned, Splunk provides a relatively straightforward design.
 An experienced implementation partner could be considered for this purpose.
 Implementing Tableau is much simpler and is just a matter of hours.

-- When we talk about pricing, cost and licensing, Splunk enterprise becomes extremely costly after 20GB/month license.
+- Splunk enterprise becomes extremely costly after a 20GB/month license when discussing pricing, cost, and licensing.
 So, if you manage and watch your logging (by not logging excessive event triggers), this number is a long way to go.
 Tableau is very useful for small-scale organizations as it is relatively cheaper but becomes costly with the increase in server integrations.

-- There is definitely room for improvement for both Splunk and Tableau.
-Splunk certifications such as CBT are comparatively expensive, so not many people are able to certify themselves and therefore they are unable to optimally utilize the tool.
-Managing and filtering logs becomes a major task as easy data ingestion can result in exceeded bandwidth.
-A suggested easier way is to provide the functionality to flag the non-critical files so that they can be discarded on its own by the tool.
-When it comes to Tableau, it lacks machine learning and other cognitive data science technologies due to which implementation of new analytics languages such as R, SAS, Python, etc. is not possible.
+- There is room for improvement for both Splunk and Tableau.
+Splunk certifications such as CBT are comparatively expensive, so only some people can certify themselves and, therefore, cannot utilize the tool optimally.
+Managing and filtering logs becomes a significant task as easy data ingestion can result in exceeded bandwidth.
+A suggested easier way is to provide the functionality to flag the non-critical files so that they can be discarded on their own by the tool.
+When it comes to Tableau lacks machine learning and other cognitive data science technologies, due to which implementation of new analytics languages, such as R, SAS, Python, etc., is not possible.
 Also, techniques like decision trees, CHAID analysis, and K-means cannot be implemented due to the lack of cognitive technologies.
-Tableau has a connector to R, so that can be used with minimal features.
+Tableau has a connector to R, which can be used with minimal features.